jrandj/java-11/README.md

     (Animal a) -> {return a.canHop();}
     ```

 1. A var parameter can be used in the parameter list, but then all parameters must use var.
+If the type is specified for one parameter then it must be specified for all parameters.
 A semicolon is mandatory in the body if there is only a single expression.
 An expression-based lambda body isn't terminated with a semicolon as it is an expression not a statement.
 However, a statement-based lambda with multiple lines requires that each statement be terminated with a semicolon.

 ### Annotations

+1. Annotations are all about metadata.
+They let you assign metadata attributes to classes, methods, variables and other Java types.
+An example is shown below:

+    ```java
+    public class Mammal{}
+    public class Bird{}

+    @ZooAnimal public class Lion extends Mammal{}
+    @ZooAnimal public class Peacock extends Bird{}
+    ```

+1. The above could have been achieved by extending a ZooAnimal class but that would require the class hierarchy to be changed.
+Annotations are similar to interfaces.
+While interface can be applied to classes, annotations can be applied to classes, methods, expressions, and even other annotations.
+Annotations also allow a set of values to be passed.
+An example is shown below:

+    ```java
+    public class Veterinarian{
+        @ZooAnimal(habitat="Infirmary") private Lion sickLion;
+        @ZooAnimal(habitat="Safari") private Lion healthyLion;
+        @ZooAnimal(habitat="Special Enclosure") private Lion blindLion;
+    }
+    ```

+1. The values are part of the type declaration and not of the variable.
+Without annotations, a new Lion type for each habitat value would need to be defined.
+This would become difficult in large applications.

+1. To declare an an annotation the @interface annotation is used.
+An example is shown below:

+    ```java
+    public @interface Exercise{}
+    }
+    ```

+1. To apply the annotation to other code we simply use the @Exercise annotation.
+Examples are shown below:

+    ```java
+    @Exercise() public class Cheetah{}
+    @Exercise public class Sloth{}
+    @Exercise
+    public class ZooEmployee{}
+    }
+    ```